Understanding the Core Challenges

 - Modeling Behaviors: Applying demands to oneself, without expecting the child to follow, can demonstrate desired behaviors in a non-confrontational manner.

 Children with extreme demand avoidance may exhibit hypersensitivity or hyposensitivity to various senses, including auditory, visual, gustatory, olfactory, tactile, vestibular, proprioceptive, and interoceptive.
-Addressing these sensory needs can help alleviate anxiety and promote regulation:

 - Auditory: Noise-canceling headphones, access to preferred music or audiobooks, and quiet spaces can provide relief from overstimulation.